');

 About New Auburn, WI

-New Auburn is a small community in Wisconsin with a population of 550 residents.
-The median household income is $67,981 per year, which is near the national average.
-The median age in New Auburn is 33.5 years.
+New Auburn is a small community located in Wisconsin with a population of 550 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,981 per year, which is 10% below the national median of $75,149.
+The median age of 33.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in New Auburn, WI